markelog/neutrino-preset-component/readme.md

 ## Customizing

-To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization). `neutrino-preset-library` creates some conventions to make overriding the configuration easier once you are ready to make changes
+To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization). `neutrino-preset-component` creates some conventions to make overriding the configuration easier once you are ready to make changes

 ### Rules